tituspowell/wayfarer-game/README.md

 ## Introduction

-**Wayfarer** is a single-player turn-based dungeon crawler game that runs in Windows.
+**Wayfarer** is a single-player turn-based 'dungeon crawler' game that runs in Windows.
 I wrote it in C# using Unity.
 It is the very definition of a passion project - I spent two years developing it, with no intention of a public release.
 It was always just for myself and family and friends to play.
 During that time it has evolved in scope and complexity far beyond what I imagined when starting it.

 ## Game Overview